aboyce/mongodb/Replication.md

 - `local` - return the most recent data in the cluster, anything written to the primary can be classed as local
 - `available` - the same as `local` read concerns in replica sets but special for sharded deployments (this is the default for read operations against secondaries)
 - `majority` - only returns data that has been acknowledged by a majority of nodes in the replica set (the only way data could be lost here would be if a majority of replica set members went down and the data had not been replicated to the remaining replica set members, very unlikely)
-- `linearizable` - this is an extension to `majority` in that it provides ready your own write functionality (this is best if you want the combination of fast but safe data), it has the strongest durability guarantees
+- `linearizable` - this is an extension to `majority` in that it provides read your own write functionality (this is best if you want the combination of fast but safe data), it has the strongest durability guarantees

 ### Read Preferences